bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 Good synthetic data upfront accelerates everything else.

+!!! tip "Custom Benchmarks Beat Public Ones"
+    Kelly Hong's research on embedding performance shows that model rankings on custom benchmarks often contradict MTEB rankings.
+Public benchmark performance doesn't guarantee real-world success.
+The solution: filter your document chunks for relevance, generate realistic queries with context and examples, then evaluate retrieval performance on **your** data, not someone else's benchmark.

 **Model Sensitivity Warning:**

 Models are more sensitive to irrelevant info than you'd expect.
 Even GPT-4 and Claude get distracted by marginally relevant content.